What is new? Table 2 for classifying the hazardousness of substances for textile PPE has been updated and expanded.

 • Physical effect: if a medium does not react chemically with the plastic, it can still lead to a physical change in its properties.
 For example, this can result in surface changes and thus in the friction values, causing stiffening of the textile or swelling of the contaminated area.
 The changes resulting from a physical effect of the medium are reversible and can usually be remedied by washing out the chemical.

-The table shows that strong acids and bases have a damaging effect, especially for polyamide.
+The table shows that strong acids and bases have a damaging effect, especially on polyamide.

 Method: How Were the Tests Performed?

-Not all contamination is equal.
-The effect of chemicals on textile PPE depends on many factors.
-On the one hand, the susceptibility to chemical substances depends on the material composition and the structure of the textile.
-On the other hand, the effect of the chemical is influenced by external conditions, such as the type of contamination, the temperature or the exposure time.
-We defined a worst-case scenario for our test to investigate the effect on our webbing.
-The exact test parameters are presented below.
+Not all contamination is the same.
+The influence of chemicals on textile PPE depends on many factors.
+On the one hand, the chemical effect depends on the textile itself.
+In other words, on the exact material composition and construction of the textile.
+Secondly, the effect of the chemical is influenced by the external conditions, such as the type of contamination, the temperature or the exposure time.
+For our test, we have defined a worst-case scenario to analyse the effect on textile PPEgA.
+The exact test parameters are listed below:

-• Type of contamination: in practice, there are many routes by which chemicals may come into contact with PPE.
-From wetting by vapor to soaking the material in the substance, the range is great and the intensity of the contamination varies accordingly.
-For our test we decided to use an immersion bath to ensure diffusion of the chemical into the inner textile structures.
+• Type of contamination: In practice, there are many ways in which the chemical can come into contact with PPE.
+From wetting by vapour to soaking the material in the substance, anything can happen and the intensity of the contamination varies accordingly.
+We contaminate the samples in an immersion bath to ensure diffusion of the chemical into the inner textile structures.

 • Exposure and reaction time: the exposure time describes the time period during which the textile is in direct contact with the chemical.
-We set a duration of 24 hours.
+We set a duration of at least 24 hours.
 The reaction time determines how long the chemical has time to dry and react with the material after direct contamination.
-We allowed a period of at least 72 hours in the climatic chamber.
+We allowed a period of at least 24 hours in the climatic chamber.

 • Contamination and drying temperature: the temperature is a crucial factor for the reactivity of many chemicals, as an elevated temperature makes the molecular structures more mobile.
 This has a significant effect on the diffusibility of the chemical into the material, which is why the chemical resistance of plastics only applies to the specified temperature range.
 We chose to perform the contamination and drying at room temperature, i.e. 23°C (± 2°C) and a humidity of 50%, which corresponds to standard conditioning.